 100 % Wholewheat Sourdough Bread

-Portionen: 5 time in total: 24 hrs 15 min. difficulty: Intermediate
+servings: 5 time in total: 24 hrs 15 min. difficulty: intermediate

 with different add-ins (variations)